Robert L. Doughton: Congressional achievements

 Doughton with Henry A. Wallace in 1940.

 Doughton was for 18 years (1933–1947 and 1949–1953) the Chairman of the powerful U.S. House Committee on Ways and Means, and as such he co-sponsored, held hearings on, and oversaw the passage of the Social Security Act in 1935.
 Doughton was also instrumental in the creation of the Blue Ridge Parkway, America's most-traveled scenic highway.
 The largest park and recreational area on the parkway is named in his honor.
 Doughton is also known for introducing the Marihuana Tax Act of 1937, which effectively served as a federal ban on marijuana prohibition in the United States in lieu of federal authority to directly regulate medicines or drugs.

+During the presidency of Herbert Hoover, Doughton played a part in defeating a proposal for a general sales tax, which Doughton described as “the greatest victory…achieved for the common people since the days of Woodrow Wilson.”

 Doughton talking with Washington (state) Congressman Charles H. Leavy in 1939.

 Doughton with Texas Congressman Wright Patman in 1937, talking about a pension bill.